sideround/predict-revenue-new-releases/README.md

 # Conclusion

-- We got an incredible score from the selected models.
+- We got a good score from the selected models.
 It’s utopic to relay on metadata only to predict the success of a movie though.
 We should create a model that avoids black swans and long-tail distribution scenarios!
+- Predicting `Avatar 2` turned out the revenue between movies is going to be reduced by 10x.
+As Avatar was an outlier, we should wait until it is released to determine if our model should be more prepared for this kind of event.

 # Links